thacherT1D/webdevstuff/Datastores/Entity_Relationships.desc.md

                                                  └─────────────┘
 ```

-This ER diagram uses crow's foot notation to specify the relationship cardinality of the entities. **Relationship cardinality** is just a fancy term that means the number of related entities in a relationship.
+This ER diagram uses crow's foot notation to specify the relationship cardinalities. **Relationship cardinality** is just a fancy term that means the number of related entities in a relationship.
 There are three distinct relationship cardinality types.

 - One-to-one relationship
 - One-to-many relationship